-- (a) The minimum period of notice by the employer to an employee in the fire and rescue stream with not more than 3 years of continuous service is 2 weeks.
-(QFRS 4.4.2(b)) - (b) The minimum period of notice by the employer to an employee in the communications, rural or auxiliary firefighter streams is provided for in Division 9 of the QES.
+The minimum period of notice by the employer to an employee in the fire and rescue stream with:

+- (i) not more than 3 years of continuous service is 2 weeks.
+(QFRS 4.4.2(b)) - (ii) 3 or more years of continuous service is provided for in Division 9 of the QES. - (a) The minimum period of notice by the employer to an employee in the communications, rural fire service or auxiliary firefighter streams is provided for in Division 9 of the QES.